 These symptoms often occur during menopause but can also result from other hormonal imbalances or medical conditions.
 If you have any concerns about low estrogen or any other health issue, please consult your doctor.

 There isn’t really one.
 Your best bet is to eat a nutrient-rich diet.
-SIMPLE can help with personalized feedback on your diet via our Nutrition Scores feature.
+Simple can help with personalized feedback on your diet via our Nutrition Scores feature.
 (And check out our helpful guide on what to eat during intermittent fasting.)

 No, and we don’t recommend water fasting.
 No evidence supports it, it doesn’t help us in any way, and the risks are significant.